Debasis693/CV/README.md

 # CV
-I create a website using HTML that outut shows like a CV
+I create a website using HTML that output shows like a CV